-Emptying it at a sink (for bathrooms that allow that) or shower gives you the option to wash the cup before re-inserting it!
-But if you can’t rinse it and need to re-insert it, that’s okay.
+Emptying it at a sink (for bathrooms that allow that) or in the shower gives you the option to wash the cup before re-inserting it.
+If you aren’t able to rinse it before re-inserting it, that’s okay.
 Just make sure to always insert and remove the cup with clean hands!

 Consult a GP or medical professional before using a menstrual cup if you:

 - Have any health, medical or gynaecological concerns